 Matthews, Roy T., F. DeWitt Platt, and Thomas F. X. Noble.
-The Western Humanities, Volume II: The Renaissance to the Present.
-7th edition.
-New York: McGraw-Hill, 2011.
+Experience Humanities: Volume II: The Renaissance to the Present.
+8th ed.
+New York: McGraw-Hill, 2014.

 Full information for the Challenge for Credit can be found in the Undergraduate Calendar.